Veydrin Open Data Standard

 What a domain spec adds

-What a domain spec must not do
+What a domain spec MUST NOT do

 Example — OHDS v1.0 on VODS v1.0